happy-lab/System-Monitor/README.md

 # Publish System Performance Data to MQTT
 This service monitors the system performance data from files in Linux's `/proc` file system data, mostly by the Python **psutil** module and publishes them to a MQTT server.
+From there the statistics are recorded into an **InfluxDB** database.

 This program is an experiment.
 It is similar to the data collection capabilities of [collectd](http://www.collectd.org) and